top of page

 What is a skills-based approach in HR?

-Current talent acquisition and management processes have resulted in over 70% of people having the wrong skills for their current jobs.
-The knock-on effects of this are motivation, productivity, engagement and, ultimately, retention being at all-time lows.
+Over 70% of people have the wrong skills for their jobs.
+This affects motivation, productivity, engagement and, ultimately, retention.

-But there is hope on the horizon.
-More and more HR and People teams are becoming aware of the astronomical benefits of data-rich, skills-based talent approaches because they shift dependency from personal judgements to quantifiable and auditable metrics, enabling better decision-making from talent acquisition to reward and recognition and learning and development to diversity and inclusion.
+Progressive HR and People teams know the huge benefits of skills-based approaches because they shift dependency from personal judgements to quantifiable and auditable metrics, enabling better outcomes across their function.

 Skills gap - 70% of people don't have the right skills for their jobs - Gartner Study.png